LonelyVikingMichael/litestar-users/docs/usage/3-the-user-service.md

 The [`UserService`][starlite_users.service.BaseUserService] class is the interface for all user and role related operations.
 The service must be subclassed and registered on the config.

-## Suggested method overrides:
+## Suggested method overrides

 * `send_verification_token`
 You must define your own logic to email/sms the verification token to newly registered users.
 * `send_password_reset_token`
 You must define your own logic to email/sms password reset tokens to users.

-## Optional method overrides:
+## Optional method overrides

 * `pre_login_hook`
 Optional.
-You may verify status agains external sources such as an exclusive membership database in order to proceed with authentication.
+You may verify status against external sources such as an exclusive membership database in order to proceed with authentication.
 Must return a bool or raise custom exception.
 * `post_login_hook`
 Optional.
 Useful for example updating a user's login count, or sending 'online' notifications to friends, etc.
 * `pre_registration_hook`